 The VCCI mark (Voluntary Control Council for Interference by Information Technology Equipment) is a Japanese set of regulations on electromagnetic interference, and is required on electronics in Japan.

-Nintendo had a partnership with Gradiente to produce GameCube parts for the Brazilian market.
-Not much is known, I’ll update once I get my hands on one.
+Nintendo had a partnership with Gradiente to distribute GameCube consoles into the Brazilian market.

 There are only two variations of the stamp on the WaveBird, “Blank” and “CE 0125” The Grey and Platinum WaveBirds can have both variants, while the Club Nintendo WaveBird is exclusively “Blank” and the Char Gundam WaveBird is exclusively “CE 0125”.

-“CE 0125” means that the controller can be sold in the European market, so the Blank stamp was put on early Grey and Platinum WaveBirds in the US and Japan.
+“CE” stands for “Conformité Européenne” (European Conformity), and is a certification mark that indicates that the product follow European conformity guidelines, so the Blank stamp was put on early Grey and Platinum WaveBirds in the US and Japan.
 However, the Club Nintendo WaveBird was released in late 2005, which probably means that by that point, the WaveBird was going out of production and wouldn’t be sold in the European market anymore.
-I’m not sure what the 0125 with an exclamation mark means.

 On top of the channel wheel, you can see a few extra engraved information that is on every single WaveBird produced.
 It includes the model number (DOL-004), battery information and the FCC ID (EW4DOLAW) and IC (4250A-DOLAW).